 In response, Fortune 1000 companies began increasing the use of alternative dispute resolution, particularly arbitration and mediation.
 Proponents praised ADR’s self-determination, confidentiality, cost savings, speed, and the preservation of relationships.

 The use of arbitration is often required by contract.
 The most recent survey of Fortune 1000 companies found that 83% used arbitration within the last three years.
 It’s also an accepted part of consumers’ daily lives.
-Between 35% and 70% of consumer, contracts contain mandatory arbitration provisions.
+Between 35% and 70% of consumers, contracts contain mandatory arbitration provisions.

 Congress, faced with huge case backlogs in the Federal courts, responded by requiring the use of court-connected mediation and arbitration, beginning with the Civil Justice Reform Act of 1990, and continuing with the Alternative Dispute Resolution Act of 1998.
 Additionally, Congress and the Federal courts have strongly supported the use and enforceability of alternative dispute resolution, particularly under the Federal Arbitration Act, only stepping in on limited grounds to ensure fairness.
 Even then, the validity of arbitration provisions is overwhelmingly upheld.
 Professor Jeffrey Stempel writes that the U.S. Supreme Court has a “crush” on arbitration, a situation he says is unlikely to change soon.